Last updated on 2026-01-30

 Program Overview

 The Child and Youth Care program at Centennial College is designed to equip students with the essential knowledge and skills to advocate for children, youth, and their families.
 This program emphasizes the importance of encouraging resourcefulness and self-advocacy among young individuals.
-It spans three years and covers various principles and philosophies of relational child and youth care practice, focusing on child and youth-centered, developmental, and ecological perspectives.
-Graduates will be prepared to provide critical support and intervention strategies to children and adolescents facing psychological challenges or crises, making them valuable members of the mental health profession.
+It spans three years and covers various principles and philosophies of relational child and youth care practice, focusing on child-centered, developmental, and ecological perspectives.
+Graduates will be prepared to provide critical support, including prevention and early intervention strategies, assessment, treatment, and counseling for children and adolescents facing various challenges.
+This program aims to develop competent professionals who can make a significant impact in the mental health field.

 Program Structure

-The Child and Youth Care program is structured over a period of three years, comprising six semesters.
+The Child and Youth Care program is structured to be completed in three years, consisting of six semesters.
 The program is delivered in a hybrid format, combining both in-person and online learning experiences.
-Key features of the program structure include:
+Key features of the program include:

-- Courses taught primarily face-to-face, with some components available online or in a blended format.
+- Courses primarily taught face-to-face, with some components offered online or in a blended format.

-This comprehensive structure ensures that students gain both theoretical knowledge and practical experience, preparing them for a successful career in child and youth care.
+This comprehensive structure ensures that students are well-prepared for their future careers in child and youth care.

 Featured Experiences